Sébastien Martin

 Office: KGH-4163

 I am an associate professor of operations at the Kellogg School of Management, Northwestern University.
-This website presents my research, teaching, and other activities.
+This website showcases my research, teaching, and other activities.

 My research focuses on the interface of algorithms and operations management, with applications to AI, public sector operations, and transportation.
 Applications include transportation systems and school operations.
 For example, I helped design Lyft’s matching algorithm with reinforcement learning, redesign Boston’s school transportation system, change the school schedules of San Francisco.
 These changes save tens of millions of dollars every year and benefit millions of people.